Hierarchy Of Noise Risk Control: The Definitive Guide

 • Lagging – the insulation of pipes and other fluid containers to reduce sound transmission (and, incidentally, heat loss).

-• Silencers – usually fitted to engines that exhaust gases to the atmosphere.
+• Silencers are usually fitted to engines that exhaust gases into the atmosphere.
 Silencers consist of absorbent material or baffles.

 • Isolation of the workers – providing soundproofed workrooms or enclosures isolated from noisy equipment (a power station control room is an example of worker isolation).